Austin Xanax Rehab & Outpatient Treatment Center

 Rehab Program for Xanax Abuse

-If you are struggling with Xanax or another substance use disorder, then it might be time to consider going to a rehab center.
+If you are struggling with Xanax or another substance use disorder, then it might be time to consider going to a rehab center for outpatient addiction treatment.
 There is no clear recommendation on the length of rehabilitation due to the individuals’ heterogeneity requiring treatment.
 Generally, long-term rehab programs, such as 90 days, have more successful outcomes.

 Inpatient rehab is the highest level of care, which involves medical detox services, Cognitive Behavioral Therapy (CBT), 12 Step meetings, and other types of treatment in a medically supervised environment.